 This post may contain affiliate links for the products mentioned.
+As an Amazon Associate I earn from qualifying purchases.
 Please read my Disclosures tab for more info.

 The table provides ample space for checking email and writing, then folds away quickly to restore the room’s open space.
-Private controls for the air conditioning were a big plus on this sultry New Orleans weekend.
+Even with the preservation of the home, I was thrilled to have private in-room controls for the air conditioning.
+Comfortable room temperatures were a big plus on this sultry New Orleans weekend.

-The Street Car
+The New Orleans Street Cars

-The New Orleans Convention and Visitors Bureau office is only two blocks from the hotel, at the intersection of St. Andrew Street and St. Charles Avenue.
-The nearby Walgreens® store sells the Jazzy Pass for easy transfers on the public transportation system throughout the city.
+The New Orleans Convention and Visitors Bureau office is only two blocks from the hotel.
+Check it out at the intersection of St. Andrew Street and St. Charles Avenue in the New Orleans Garden District.
+The nearby Walgreen’s® store sells the Jazzy Pass for easy transfers on the public transportation system throughout the city.
 I recommend to stop first at the visitors bureau and begin planning out the theme of your stay.

 St. Charles Avenue offers an abundant selection of highly acclaimed restaurants.
-Slice Pizzeria (1513 St. Charles Avenue) was active but not overcrowded in the early evening hours.
-The food is remarkably fresh and served piping hot.
+Slice Pizzeria (1513 St. Charles Avenue) was active, however the dining area was not overcrowded in the early evening hours.
+The food was remarkably fresh and served piping hot.
 Vegan and gluten-free options are available along with soups, salads or lasagna on the diverse menu.

 Back at the Parisian Courtyard Inn, we settled into the double parlor with an evening of knitting.
 The other guests returned to the inn, joining us and sharing stories of the day’s adventures.

-Southern hospitality oozes from the walls of this place and must be contagious since every guest engaged in delightful social conversation.
-The furnishings were all meticulously chosen to reflect a bygone era of New Orleans.
+Southern hospitality oozes from the walls of this place.
+It must be contagious since every guest engaged in the social conversation.
+The dining room furnishings were meticulously chosen to reflect a bygone era of New Orleans.

 Free Tours by Foot: New Orleans Style

-The tour group meandered among the residential streets of the Garden District.
+The tour group meandered among the residential streets of the New Orleans Garden District.
 With our knowledgeable guide, we sought out the homes of the rich and famous – Anne Rice, Sandra Bullock, John Goodman, Archie Manning, and others.
 This sophisticated casual residential district welcomes newcomers and is an oasis from the hectic life beyond its borders.

 Back at the Parisian Courtyard Inn, my mind at ease, my soul refreshed, I found a comfortable spot in the double parlors.
-Knitting needles and yarn in hand, I finished off my weekend getaway, enjoying the steady rhythm of yarn and hands in this haven of old world elegance.
+Knitting needles and yarn in hand, I finished off my weekend getaway.
+I thoroughly enjoyed the steady rhythm of yarn and hands in this haven of old world elegance.

 If You Go